Reges v. Cauce: Appellate court

 Reges filed an appeal to the Ninth Circuit on June 4, 2024.
 Amicus briefs were submitted in support of Reges by PEN America, Manhattan Institute, Pacific Legal Foundation, Students for Liberty, and James G. Martin Center for Academic Renewal.
 An amicus curiae was submitted in support of Cauce, et al. by Washington State University.
 Appellants asked the court for de novo review, substituting their judgment on how statutes apply in place of the lower court's prior ruling.
-De novo review is required on appeal in the United States, following the precedent set by Bose Corp. v.
+De novo review is not always required on appeal in the United States, but is common following a precedent set by Bose Corp. v.
 Consumers Union of United States, Inc. (1984).

-The judges assigned to the case are Sidney R. Thomas, Milan Smith, Jr., and Daniel Bress.
+The judges assigned to the case were Sidney R. Thomas, Milan Smith, Jr., and Daniel Bress.
 Reges' counsel presented oral arguments before the panel in a hearing on May 15, 2025.
-Appellants sought to revoke the letter of discipline against Professor Reges and an injunction preventing the University from enforcing Executive Order 31.
-On the subject of an injunction, Judge Thomas interrupted, saying "well, that's a stretch...", to which Smith joined in laughter.
+Appellants sought to revoke the letter of discipline against Professor Reges and an injunction preventing the university from enforcing Executive Order 31.
 In terms of financial compensation, they sought interest on the deferred merit pay increase and emotional distress damages.

-Two of the three appeals court judges appeared unconvinced by the University's argument.
+Two of the three appeals court judges appeared unconvinced by the university's argument.
 Judge Milan Smith remarked that he was "struck by how sensitive the students or others were, some people would call it 'woke', they can call it whatever they want, but the reality is they were upset.
 What standard do we use... let's say we had a room full of people who considered it a triggering moment if the professor blew his nose or if the professor wore a MAGA hat.
 Can that possibly count in a Pickering analysis?"

+On December 19, 2025, the Ninth Circuit reversed the district court's ruling and remanded the case back to the district court.

+On September 4, 2026, it was reported that the University of Washington settled with Reges for $600,000.
+A spokesperson said the university "acted appropriately, and this settlement is in no way an admission of any wrongdoing”, noting that Reges continued to serve in his faculty role as an instructor throughout the duration of his lawsuit.